BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01B.md

 1. In the Visual Studio codespace interface, click the **Extensions** tab (&#8862;), and search for "Azure Machine Learning".
 Then install the **Azure Machine Learning** extension from Microsoft.
 After the extension has installed, click the **Reload Required** button to reload the environment with the extension.
 2. In the Visual Studio codespace interface, click the **Azure** tab (***&Delta;***) and in the **Azure Machine Learning** section, expand your subscription and your Azure Machine Learning workspace.
-3. Expand **Compute** and verify that the **aml-cluster** compute resource you created in your workspace is listed along with a **local** compute resource, which in this case represents the hosted codepace environment - you can run Azure Machine Learning code experiments on local compute as well as on compute resources defined in the workspace.
+3. Expand **Compute Clusters** and verify that the **aml-cluster** compute resource you created in your workspace is listed along with a **local** compute resource, which in this case represents the hosted codepace environment - you can run Azure Machine Learning code experiments on local compute as well as on compute resources defined in the workspace.
 4. Close the Visual Studio codespace browser tab.